 Setting goals to attain financial freedom

-As you move forward into the next financial year, it is an excellent opportunity to examine your financial plans and set goals for this year and beyond.
-It is also a time to reflect on what worked (or didn't) in the previous year and accordingly create short to long-term goals accordingly.
+As you move forward into the next financial year, it is an excellent opportunity to examine your financial plans and set financial planning goals for this year and beyond.
+It is also a time to reflect on what worked (or didn't) in the previous year and create short to long-term goals accordingly.

 Navin Chandani, MD & CEO, CRIF Highmark